RoyceZerimar/CourseManager/README.md

-# CoursePlanner
+# CourseManager

-CoursePlanner is a simple command-line program written in C++ for managing course information.
+CourseManager is a simple command-line program written in C++ for managing course information.
 It allows users to load data from a file, display course information alphabetically, and retrieve details about specific courses.

 ## Features